Tianwen-1: Exploration of Martian surface

 On 22 May 2021 (02:40 UTC), the Zhurong rover descended from its lander onto the Martian surface to begin its scientific mission.
 The first images received on Earth after the rover deployment showed the empty landing platform and the extended rover-descent ramps.
 During its deployment, the Rover's instrument, Mars Climatic Station, recorded the sound, acting as the second martian sound instrument to record Martian sounds successfully after Mars 2020 Perseverance rover's microphones.

 The Zhurong rover deployed a drop camera to the surface which was able to photograph both the Zhurong rover and the Tianwen-1 lander.

 The rover is designed to explore the surface for 90 sols; its height is about 1.85 m and it has a mass of about 240 kg.
 After the rover deployment, the orbiter would serve as a telecommunications relay for the rover while continuing to conduct its own orbital observations of Mars.

 On 12 July 2021, Zhurong visited the parachute and backshell dropped onto the Martian surface during its landing on 14 May.

 On 15 August 2021, Zhurong officially completed its planned exploration tasks and will continue to drive towards the southern part of Utopia Planitia where it landed.
 On 18 August 2021, Zhurong outlived its lifespan of 90 sols and the Chinese scientists and engineers announced an extended expedition aiming to investigate an ancient coastal area on Mars.

 From mid-September to late October 2021, both the Tianwen-1 orbiter and Zhurong rover entered safe mode due to a communications blackout around solar conjunction.
 Both devices were back to active mode after the ending of the blackout.

 On 20 May 2022, Zhurong was put into hibernation mode to prepare for the approaching sandstorms and Martian winter, and was programmed to self-awake at an appropriate temperature and sunlight condition.
+The rover never awoke from hibernation as of 2025, likely due to dust pile up affecting its solar power generation.

 On 27 February 2023, the initial results of the meteorological data from the first 325 sols of the mission were published in the journal Nature.